 Property finance for sellers

-If you plan to buy a new property before selling your home, you may need to arrange a loan to cover the cost.
+If you plan to buy a property before selling your current property, you may need to arrange a loan to cover the cost.

-If possible, negotiate the settlement dates to ensure you have the proceeds from your home to pay for your new property, rather than get bridging finance.
-Bridging finance is often much more expensive than an ordinary home loan.
+Try negotiating the settlement dates to ensure you have the money from your sold property to pay for your new property, rather than get bridging finance.
+Bridging finance can be more expensive than a regular home loan.

 For information and tools to help you work out your budget and investigate home loans and finance, visit the Australian Securities and Investments Commission's MoneySmart website.

 Presenting your property for sale

-While it is acceptable to present a property in a good light, it is not acceptable to cover up, misrepresent or in any way mislead a buyer about its true condition.
+While it is acceptable to present a property in a good light, it is illegal to cover up, misrepresent or in any way mislead a buyer about its true condition.

-If there is anything you do not want the public to see, hide it from view.
-Lock your valuables away.
+If there are any personal items you do not want the public to see, hide them from view and lock your valuables away.

 It is not a legal requirement for people to leave their details with an agent at an open house, but you can make this a condition of entry to your property.